 - Ongoing NEGATIVE test results are made available to individual hunters; when test results are available, the hunter receives an email that provides the negative result

-As in previous years, species-and gender-specific differences are apparent in the surveillance data.
-In the 4798 heads that were suitable for determining disease status, CWD was detected in:
+Also as in previous years, species- and gender-specific differences are apparent.
+In the 4944 heads that were suitable for determining disease status, CWD was detected in:

-Hunters continue to support the program and are providing a solid foundation on which we can monitor CWD as it becomes further established in eastern deer populations.
+Hunters continue to support the program and are providing a solid foundation on which we can monitor CWD as it spreads among eastcentral deer populations.

 To learn more about CWD Surveillance in Alberta, see:

 For past CWD surveillance results and a general timeline of CWD in Alberta, see: